patr1c1a/automationpractice_python-selenium/readme.md

 ## Run and generate test report

-In order to get an html report, instead of using the provided runner, use `pytest`'s runner with html-report option:
+In order to get an html report, instead of using the provided runner, use `pytest`'s runner with html-report:

 _(please note: this method requires Pytest (`pip install pytest`) and Pytest Html Report (`pip install pytest-html`)._